RobertoRoos/sawIntuitiveResearchKitWiki/ControllerConnection.md

 ...
 ```

-This allows to check that you can communicate with the controllers and that the loop time is reasonable (~0.3 ms).
+This allows to check that you can reach the controllers over Ethernet and that the loop time is reasonable (~0.3 ms).